Coherent-All-Sky-Monitor/CAsMan/docs/auto-generated/assembly.md

 **Signature:** `get_assembly_connections(db_dir: Optional[str]) -> List[Tuple[str, Optional[str], str, Optional[str], Optional[str]]]`

 Get all assembly connections from the database.
+Only returns connections where the most recent status between any two parts (checking both directions) is 'connected'.
+This ensures disconnected pairs are properly filtered out even if only one direction was recorded.

 **Parameters:**